 Malaika works with organizations like WildAid as part of her commitments to wildlife trade inquiries.
 As a windsurfer, she experienced firsthand the damaging effects of unsustainable tourism.
 This also deepened her connection to the waters.
-She is the co-founder of Untamed Planet, a production house that creates factual and wildlife documentaries.
+She co-founded Untamed Planet, a production house that creates factual and wildlife documentaries.

-Wangari was an environmentalist, social and political activist.
+Wangari was an environmentalist and social and political activist.
 She made history as the first woman in Central and East Africa to earn a doctoral degree.

 Wangari was part of the Kennedy Airlift Program with a few other Kenyan students.
 This allowed her to study in the United States.
 After her studies, she returned to her home country to tackle environmental and women's rights issues.

 Her dedication to women's empowerment led to her active role in the National Council of Women of Kenya.
 During her time here, she conceived the idea of planting trees.
 Although this had environmental benefits, Wangari also saw this service as a way to empower women.